Skip to content

 Completed By: Child, parent

-Modalities Available: Pen and paper
+Available Modalities: Pen and paper

 Scoring Information: Each item is to be rated on a 3-point Likert scale: "true", "sometimes true", and "not true" with respect to the events of the past two weeks.

-Training Requirements for Intended Users: None stated
+Training Requirements: None stated

 Availability: Free to download on Duke University website: https://devepi.duhs.duke.edu/measures/the-mood-and-feelings-questionnaire-mfq/